links

 AMP velocity: Velocity controls output level and envelope speed.

-FILTER velocity: Velocity controls filter cutoff frequency.
+FILTER velocity: Velocity controls filter cotoff frequency.

 OSCILLATOR SETTINGS